Narwallets/meta-pool/docs/index.md

 By holding SKAHS she has the possibility to sell some of her stNEAR skipping the waiting period if the need arises.

 ### Bob
-Bob already has an account in the diversifying-pool contract.
+Bob already has an account in the meta-pool contract.
 He has 10_000 stNEAR earning rewards.

 Bob needs to unstake 5_000 NEAR to use in an emergency.
 He can’t wait 39-54hs to get his NEAR.